Water & Sanitation

 In the developing world, women in particular bear the brunt of the lack of availability to clean and safe water.
 Charged with transporting water, women and girls often walk miles per day to fetch water.
 And, each time a woman sets out for a distant water source, she runs the risk of encountering violence along the way.
 Reliable access to clean, close water reduces that risk, empowers women with the time and security to invest in family and community development and gives girls the opportunity to attend school.

-Moreover, with 70 percent of the world’s fresh water supply devoted to agriculture, effective water conservation techniques are essential.
+Moreover, with the majority of the world’s fresh water supply devoted to agriculture, effective water conservation techniques are essential.
 The vast majority of people living in extreme poverty live in rural areas and are dependent primarily on agriculture and related activities for their livelihood.
 The well-being of these smallholder farmers is closely tied to the natural environment, highly vulnerable to environmental destruction, water shortages and climate change.

 That’s why The Hunger Project works to empower rural communities to ensure increased access to clean water and improved sanitation, the development of new water sources, and the implementation of water conservation techniques.